 Risk of Chronic Diseases:

-Dental problems:
+Dental Problems:

 Impact on the Immune System:

-Cardiovascular problems:
+Cardiovascular Problems:

-Dependency and Addiction:
+Dependence and Addiction:

-Reading food labels and choosing healthier options, as well as opting for natural sources of sugar, such as fruits and vegetables, are essential steps to taking care of our long-term health and well-being.
+Reading food labels and choosing healthier options, as well as opting for natural sources of sugar, such as fruits and vegetables, are essential steps to take care of our long-term health and well-being.
 Remember, moderation is key to enjoying a sweet and healthy life.

 Remember that prevention is better than cure